Advaitgaur004/Forgotten_Asylum/README.md

 ## Description

 "Forgotten Asylum" is a VR escape room game set in a mysterious and eerie abandoned asylum.
 Players must solve puzzles, navigate through dark corridors, and uncover the secrets of the asylum to escape.
+Embark on a harrowing journey in a labyrinthine laboratory where forbidden experiments to resurrect a loved one go awry.
+Navigate puzzles, combat mutated entities, and unravel the consequences of grief and forbidden knowledge.
+Will you save a scientist from the monstrosity he inadvertently created?

 ## Table of Contents